Patient Relations - Compliments Complaints and Concerns

 • Information from other health care professionals and those who provide care relevant to the complaint.

 If further information is needed from organisations who have delivered your care, such as your GP or service provider we will ask for your consent before we approach them for any information we require.
 If you do not wish to give consent we may still be able to provide you with a more general response.
-Further information on how we use a complainant’s information to investigate a complaint is explained further on our Compliments and Complaints Page.
+Further information on how we use a complainant’s information to investigate a complaint is explained below.

 SBC also ensures its compliance with the Data Protection Act and details of how they do this can be found here.